syncfusion-content/fileformat-docs/File-Formats/PDF/Convert-HTML-To-PDF/features.md

 ## Token-based authentication

 The Blink HTML converter supports token-based authentication by using the [HttpRequestHeaders](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html#Syncfusion_HtmlConverter_BlinkConverterSettings_HttpRequestHeaders) property in [BlinkConverterSettings](https://help.syncfusion.com/cr/file-formats/Syncfusion.HtmlConverter.BlinkConverterSettings.html) class..
 The token values will be send to web server when the HTML page is requested.
-Refer to the following code snippet.
+Refer to the following code example.

 {% tabs %}